 (Eryngium spp. and cvs.)

-Sotols reach from 3 to 8 feet tall.
+Sotols reach from 3 feet to 8 feet tall.
 Smaller plants are great grown in masses, while larger plants create an incredible ambience as specimens.
 The narrow leaves of these plants look striking when waving in the breeze and backlit.

 (Hesperaloe spp. and cvs.)